 A fuss-free replacement for Live Mail, with a modestly priced premium version

-Mailbird Free is another free email client that makes migrating from Windows Live Mail a breeze – just select the option to import your data and the software handles the rest.
+Mailbird Lite is another free email client that makes migrating from Windows Live Mail a breeze – just select the option to import your data and the software handles the rest.

-Like eM Client, Mailbird is available in two versions: Free and Pro.
-As a Free user, you’ll be treated to a time-limited trial of Pro to tempt you into parting with a modest US$1 per month.
+Like eM Client, Mailbird is available in two versions: Lite and Pro.
+As a Lite user, you’ll be treated to a time-limited trial of Pro to tempt you into parting with a modest US$1 per month.
 If you keep your wallet closed, Mailbird will revert to a pared-back client that – although excellent – is a little more limited than eM Client.
-Most significantly, Mailbird Free only lets you connect and manage a single email account.
+Most significantly, Mailbird Lite only lets you connect and manage a single email account.

-If you only have one email account, Mailbird Free is a great option – and even if you have more, the low price of a Pro subscription means it’s still worth a look.
+If you only have one email account, Mailbird Lite is a great option – and even if you have more, the low price of a Pro subscription means it’s still worth a look.

 A free Live Mail alternative that combines convenience with retro looks